Genomic Selection as a Risk Management Tool for U.S. Dairies

 Material and Methods

 For the educational workshops and financial analyses, we have collected pictures (front, side and rear views) of each of the 1200 heifers, a tissue sample, genotypes and reproductive and health records.
-As heifers finish their first lactation, milk yield and milk components will be collected and summarized from each animal.
+As heifers finished their first lactation, milk yield and milk components were collected and summarized for each animal.
 The following provides an overview of that collection process.

 Following the pictures, an ear tissue sample was taken from each heifer (see Animal Assurance; WSU IACUC #6370).
 DNA was extracted from the tissue sample and genotyping was conducted using the Neogen Igenity Prime assay that contains over 50,000 DNA variants (SNP).
 The genotypes were used to predict the performance of each heifer as described in Figure 2.
 A graduate Animal Sciences student was involved with the sample collection needed for genotyping and data analysis.